ArtLabBocconi/random_feature_hopfield/README.md

 # Random-Features Hopfield Model

-Code needed to reproduce the results of the pre-print
-_"Storage and Learning phase transitions in the Random-Features Hopfield Model"_ [[arxiv](https://arxiv.org/abs/2303.16880)]
+Code needed to reproduce the results of the paper _"Storage and Learning phase transitions in the Random-Features Hopfield Model"_ [[arxiv](https://arxiv.org/abs/2303.16880)]

 This project contains three folders.